zionsg/status/README.md

 - `girding`: Preparing.
 - `prepped`: Prepared.
 - `parsing`: Processing.
+- `ignored`: Not sent for processing as it is not applicable.
 - `handled`: Processed, completed processing.
 - `getting`: Downloading.
 - `fetched`: Downloaded.